Finite group actions on Kervaire manifolds: Twisted doubles and free involutions on Kervaire manifolds

 Note that for $l \neq 1, 3, 7$, the tangent bundle $\tau_{S^l}$ is the unique non-trivial $l$-plane bundle over $S^l$ which is stably trivial.

-The first requirement can clearly be met by taking $\xi = \tau_{\PP^{2k+1}}$.
+The first requirement can clearly be met by taking $\xi = \tau_{\PP^{2k{+}1}}$.
 In the Arf invariant dimensions, there is another possibility: \begin{theorem}[Brown \cite{brown_edgar2}] Let $\nu$ denote the normal bundle of a smooth immersion of $\PP^l$ in $\bbR^{2l}$.
 If $l \neq 1, 3, 7$ and $l$ is odd, then $\pi^*(\nu)$ is isomorphic to $\tau_{S^l}$ if and only if $l = 2^j-1$, for some $j >3$. \end{theorem}

-This choice fits well with the construction of smooth frame-preserving free involutions in the cases where $\MK^{4k+2}$ is smoothable, since then $\WW = D(\xi)$ will be parallelizable.
-In general, we can take any PL-bundle $\xi$ of dimension $2k+1$, with the required property for $\pi^*(\xi)$.
+This choice fits well with the construction of smooth frame-preserving free involutions in the cases where $\MK^{4k{+}2}$ is smoothable, since then $\WW = D(\xi)$ will be parallelizable.
+In general, we can take any PL-bundle $\xi$ of dimension $2k{+}1$, with the required property for $\pi^*(\xi)$.

-\begin{definition} A PL-bundle $\xi$ of dimension $2k+1$ over $\PP^{2k+1}$ is called an \emph{admissible} bundle if $\pi^*(\xi) \cong \tau_{S^{2k+1}}$.
+\begin{definition} A PL-bundle $\xi$ of dimension $2k{+}1$ over $\PP^{2k{+}1}$ is called an \emph{admissible} bundle if $\pi^*(\xi) \cong \tau_{S^{2k{+}1}}$.
 If $M$ has characteristic bundle $\xi = \xi(M)$, then we will say that $\wM$ has an \emph{involution of type $\xi$}. \end{definition}

 Here is a \emph{stable} characterization of admissible bundles.
-Let $i\colon \PP^{2k+1} \to \PP^{2k+2}$ denote the standard inclusion.
+Let $i\colon \PP^{2k{+}1} \to \PP^{2k{+}2}$ denote the standard inclusion.

-\begin{proposition} Let $\xi$ be a PL-bundle of dimension $2k+1$, for $k \geq 4$, with $\pi^*(\xi)$ stably trivial, and let $\gamma \in KPL(\PP^{2k+1})$ denote the stable equivalence class of $\xi$.
-Then $\pi^*(\xi) \cong \tau_{S^{2k+1}}$ if and only if there exists $\hat \gamma \in KPL(\PP^{2k+2})$, such that $i^*(\hat\gamma) = \gamma$ and $w_{2k+2}(\hat\gamma) \neq 0$. \end{proposition}
+\begin{proposition} Let $\xi$ be a PL-bundle of dimension $2k{+}1$, for $k \geq 4$, with $\pi^*(\xi)$ stably trivial, and let $\gamma \in KPL(\PP^{2k{+}1})$ denote the stable equivalence class of $\xi$.
+Then $\pi^*(\xi) \cong \tau_{S^{2k{+}1}}$ if and only if there exists $\hat \gamma \in KPL(\PP^{2k{+}2})$, such that $i^*(\hat\gamma) = \gamma$ and $w_{2k{+}2}(\hat\gamma) \neq 0$. \end{proposition}

-We first recall some facts about PL bundles and discuss the stable conditions. \begin{enumerate} \item By assumption, $\pi^*(\xi)$ is stably trivial and hence $\pi^*(\gamma)$ is also stably trivial.
+We first recall some facts about PL-bundles and discuss the stable conditions. \begin{enumerate} \item By assumption, $\pi^*(\xi)$ is stably trivial and hence $\pi^*(\gamma)$ is also stably trivial.
 It follows from the cofibration sequence

-that $i^*(\hat\gamma) = \gamma$, for some $\hat\gamma \in KPL(\PP^{2k+2})$.
-For vector bundles, $KO(\PP^{2k+1})$ is additively generated by the canonical line bundle $\eta \searrow \PP^{2k+1}$ (see Fujii \cite{fujii1}), so this condition is automatic.
+that $i^*(\hat\gamma) = \gamma$, for some $\hat\gamma \in KPL(\PP^{2k{+}2})$.
+For vector bundles, $KO(\PP^{2k{+}1})$ is additively generated by the canonical line bundle $\eta \searrow \PP^{2k{+}1}$ (see Fujii \cite{fujii1}), so this condition is automatic.